Venice Construction Accident Lawyer

 - Falls.
 Construction workers often have to work on elevated surfaces, like roofs and ladders.
 Unfortunately, as a construction accident lawyer Los Angeles, CA residents rely on can confirm, that this can put them at risk of falls.
 Falls can occur due to defective ladders, poor weather, unguarded elevator shafts, debris, and unprotected floor holes.
 Workers may suffer traumatic brain injuries, spinal cord injuries, and other severe injuries as a result.
 Construction companies have a duty to give their employees safety equipment and training to prevent these accidents.
 Construction workers can reduce the risk of severe head injuries by always wearing a helmet.

 - Electrocution Accidents.
 Since construction workers have to be around electricity and live wires, they may also be at risk of electrocution.
 Hazards that can increase electrocution include wet conditions, electrical equipment that is not properly grounded, poorly insulated overhead power lines, and electrical circuits without proper breakers.
-As a Los Angeles construction accident lawyer can confirm, electrocution can cause severe burns, shock, and even death.
+As a Venice construction accident lawyer can confirm, electrocution can cause severe burns, shock, and even death.

 - Caught-in/between.
 Caught-in/between accidents occur when a construction worker gets caught in between two or more objects.
 For example, a worker may get caught between a wall and a piece of heavy equipment, which can result in debilitating injuries, like broken bones, torn ligaments, and amputation.